Entries Tagged 'WriteShop' ↓

 Try tossing some pepperoni!

-I’m not talking about a food fight, but a fun game you can play with two or more players.
+I’m not talking about a food fight, but a fun writing game for primary kids you can play with two or more players.
 Here’s how.

 Toss the Pepperoni